-Parents/Guardians need to submit the following information to the district's Gifted/Advance Program coordinator to determine if placement in the JCPS Advance Program is appropriate for their child:
+The JCPS Advance Program provides challenging schoolwork for academically gifted students.
+Parents/ Guardians need to submit the following information to the district's Gifted and Talented Advance Program supervisor to determine if placement in the JCPS Advance Program is appropriate for their child:

 - Test results from the Cognitive Abilities Test (CogAT), which JCPS uses in placing students in the Advance Program; a comparable test used by psychologists is the Wechsler Intelligence Scale for Children-Revised (WISC-R).
-Any test that has a Cognitive Skills Index will be reviewed and considered. - Copies of the student's last two years' report cards - Copies of the student's latest standardized achievement test scores - Gifted/Talented screening information used by the out-of-district school to determine placement of the student in its gifted/talented program - Any additional materials that the parent/guardian or district designee considers helpful in determining Advance Program placement
+Any test that has a Cognitive Skills Index will be reviewed and considered. - Copies of the student's last two years' report cards - · Copies of the student's latest standardized achievement test scores - Gifted/Talented screening information used by the out-of-district school to determine placement of the student in its gifted/talented program - Any additional materials that the parent/guardian or district designee considers helpful in determining Advance Program placement